MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Related Work

 \section{Related Work}

-Early benchmarks such as HumanEval~\cite{chen2021evaluating} and MBPP~\cite{austin2021program} established a foundation for assessing the programming capabilities of LLMs.
-These benchmarks primarily focused on small, self-contained problems: 95.8\% target Python and over 83\% evaluate function- or statement-level tasks~\cite{cao2024javabench}, overlooking the repository-level complexity of real-world software development.
+Early benchmarks such as HumanEval~\citep{chen2021evaluating} and MBPP~\citep{austin2021program} established a foundation for assessing the programming capabilities of LLMs.
+These benchmarks primarily focused on small, self-contained problems: 95.8\% target Python and over 83\% evaluate function- or statement-level tasks~\citep{cao2024javabench}, overlooking the real-world repository-level complexity.